TanStack/query/docs/guides/ssr.md

 As demonstrated, it's fine to prefetch some queries and let others fetch on the client.
 This means you can control what content server renders or not by adding or removing prefetchQuery for a specific query.

-### Suspense and server-side fetching
+### Streaming, Suspense and server-side fetching

-Suspense for components that rely on data prefetched on the server is best addressed by adding suspense boundaries around the Server Components that fetch your data.
-This instructs the server not to wait on prefetching, instead returning an initial response rendered with a fallback and streaming your rendered component to be substituted for the fallback once prefetching completes.
-For more information, see [Streaming and Suspense](https://beta.nextjs.org/docs/data-fetching/streaming-and-suspense) in the Next.js 13 beta docs.
+Right now, you always have to `await` the data in the Server Component.
+In the future, the goal is to be able to _start_ prefetching in a Server Component but not block rendering, instead streaming markup and data to the client incrementally as it gets available.
+This is currently lacking support in both React and Query.

-In this case, the `suspense` option in the `QueryClient` and `useQuery` hook is unnecessary as the Client Component will not render until the the data has already been fetched.
+Similarily, you _must_ currently prefetch the data in a Server Component if you want it to be server rendered.
+A `useQuery()` call even with the `suspense` option enabled will not fetch data on the server, only on the client.
+We hope to support this in the future, but exact details are still unknown.

 ## Using Other Frameworks or Custom SSR Frameworks